Can a Glass Table Hold a Fish Tank?

-Any flat surface that can support the size and weight of a fish tank is suitable for keeping one.
-Each fish keeper should consider the advantages and downsides for themselves because there are both.
+In short, any flat surface that can support the size and weight of a fish tank is suitable for keeping one.
+Each fish keeper should try to consider the advantages and downsides for themselves before making a decision.

 Standard vs Tempered Glass Tables

-Standard glass is forced to cool very quickly during the annealing process which results in the downside of the glass being fragile.
-Standard glass shatters into large, erratic-shaped pieces.
+Standard glass is forced to cool very quickly during the annealing process which results in the glass being fragile.
+When put under considerable stress, standard glass shatters into large, erratic-shaped pieces.

 Tempered glass is noted for its safety and is roughly four times stronger than normal glass.
 Additionally, the tempered glass breaks into very small, harmless fragments, unlike ordinary glass.